Chia Seed Jam Recipe With Frozen Fruit

 We prefer our a little more chunky and with small pieces of fruit.
 Once the fruit is mashed to your liking, you then stir through stevia (or your sugar/sweetener of choice) and chia seeds.

 Once you’ve added the stevia, taste to be sure it’s sweet enough to your liking.
-Then, allow to cool to room temperature before pouring the chia jam into a jar.
+Then, allow to cool to room temperature before pouring the sugar free chia jam into a jar.
 (Or jars.)

 Store in the fridge, allow to further thicken for a few hours and then you can enjoy your chia jam on pancakes, waffles, toast or mixed through yoghurt.